jeniyat/cse_5521_AU20/homeworks/HW_1/Readme.md

 * The autograder is not the final word!
 It is very possible to correctly implement these algorithms, but have the autograder consider it wrong because you didn't use the right data structures or methods.
 Final grades will be assigned by examining your implementation, not just using the autograder output.

-###  Files you'll edit and submit :
+####  Files you'll edit and submit :
-* py/search.py: Where your search algorithms will reside.
+* `py/search.py`: Where your search algorithms will reside.

-### Files you'll want to take a look at:
+#### Files you'll want to take a look at:
-* py/searchAgents.py: Where all search-based agents are defined.
+* `py/searchAgents.`: Where all search-based agents are defined.
-* py/util.py: Useful data structures you'll need for defining search algorithms.
+* `py/util.py`: Useful data structures you'll need for defining search algorithms.

-### Supporting files you can ignore (unless you're curious):
+#### Supporting files you can ignore (unless you're curious):

-* py/pacman.py: The main file that runs Pacman games.
+* `py/pacman.py`: The main file that runs Pacman games.
 This file describes a Pacman GameState type, which you use in this project.
-* py/game.py: The logic behind how the Pacman world works.
+* `py/game.py`: The logic behind how the Pacman world works.
 This file describes several supporting types like AgentState, Agent, Direction, and Grid.
-* py/graphicsDisplay.py: Graphics for Pacman
+* `py/graphicsDisplay.py`: Graphics for Pacman
-* py/graphicsUtils.py: Support for Pacman graphics
+* `py/graphicsUtils.py`: Support for Pacman graphics
-* py/textDisplay.py: ASCII graphics for Pacman
+* `py/textDisplay.py`: ASCII graphics for Pacman
-* py/ghostAgents.py: Agents to control ghosts
+* `py/ghostAgents.py`: Agents to control ghosts
-* py/keyboardAgents.py: Keyboard interfaces to control Pacman
+* `py/keyboardAgents.py`: Keyboard interfaces to control Pacman
-* py/layout.py: Code for reading layout files and storing their contents
+* `py/layout.py`: Code for reading layout files and storing their contents
-* py/autograder.py: Project autograder
+* `py/autograder.py`: Project autograder
-* py/testParser.py: Parses autograder test and solution files
+* `py/testParser.py`: Parses autograder test and solution files
-* py/testClasses.py: General autograding test classes
+* `py/testClasses.py`: General autograding test classes
-* py/test_cases/:Directory containing the test cases for each question
+* `py/test_cases/`: Directory containing the test cases for each question
-* py/searchTestClasses.py: Homework 1 specific autograding test classes
+* `py/searchTestClasses.py`: Homework 1 specific autograding test classes